OpenVisualCloud/Media-Communications-Mesh/ffmpeg-plugin/README.md

 ## Example – Run video transmission

-This example demonstrates sending a video file from the 1st FFmpeg instance to the 2nd FFmpeg instance via MCM and then stream it to a remote machine via UDP.
+This example demonstrates sending a video file from the 1st FFmpeg instance to the 2nd FFmpeg instance via Media Communications Mesh and then stream it to a remote machine via UDP.

 ### NIC setup